Voetbalvereniging

 Not to worry.

-I was dropped at the edge of Alverna at the Havenweg stop.
+I was dropped off at the edge of Alverna at the Havenweg stop.
 I heard the music coming

-from the ground confirming that it was half time, so I decided to have a look
+from the ground, confirming that it was half-time, so I decided to have a look

-at the home of nearby sv AWC.
+at the home of nearby SV AWC.

 A path through the copse led me from there to the